-In Floyd County, 47.5% of school children are eligible for free or reduced-cost meals at school.
+In Floyd County, around 50% of school children are eligible for free or reduced-cost meals at school.
 Food insecurity is harmful to all people, but it is particularly devastating to children.

 Proper nutrition is critical to a child’s development; lack of food can have serious implications for a child’s physical and mental health, academic achievement, and future potential.
 Economically disadvantaged children are often innocent victims of their circumstances.